tairasoul/funny-cc-sync/README.md

 Setting up a client is fairly simple.

-To get the msgpack requirement for the lua side, run `wget {host-url}/msgpack.lua`

 In order to get the syncing script, run `wget {host-url}/sync.lua`

 `{host-url}` should either be a URL logged in the console (adding http://) or your own domain, depending on how you choose to run this.